 Enjoy the Suite Life at One of Chicago's Top Hotels

-Four Seasons Chicago just reopened after a multi-million dollar, yearlong renovation with a sleek new lobby, newly designed specialty suites, and a swanky new restaurant by James Beard Award-winning Chef Jonathon Sawyer.
-The Langham, Chicago is located in a Mies van der Rohe building, and it’s worth splurging on a club-level room here.
-The stunning 12th-floor club lounge offers sweeping views across the Chicago River and Lake Michigan along with delectable food presentations morning, noon, and night.
+Four Seasons Chicago brings a fresh new look after a multi-million dollar, year-long renovation that includes a sleek new lobby, newly designed specialty suites, and a swanky new restaurant by James Beard Award-winning Chef Jonathon Sawyer.
+The Langham Chicago is located in a Mies van der Rohe building, and it’s worth splurging on a club-level room here.
+The stunning 12th-floor club lounge offers sweeping views across the Chicago River and Lake Michigan and delectable food presentations morning, noon, and night.
 Plus, the Langham’s Chuan Spa is the best hotel spa in the city, with an authentic array of Traditional Chinese Medicine treatments in addition to massages and facials.
-If you’re looking for something more boutique, Publishing House B&B is a hidden gem in the West Loop, within walking distance of many of the city’s top restaurants.
+If you’re looking for something more boutique, Publishing House B&B is a hidden gem in the West Loop, within walking distance from many of the city’s top restaurants.
 There are only 11 one-of-a-kind rooms, each inspired by authors who wrote books set in Chicago, from Upton Sinclair’s The Jungle to Audrey Niffenegger’s The Time Traveler’s Wife.

 Cruise the Chicago River and lakefront in a retired historic fireboat that served the Chicago Fire Department until 1981 with Chicago Fireboat Tours.
-When it was built in 1936, the Fred A. Busse was the largest diesel-powered fireboat in the world and now the passenger vessel includes a miniature museum with artifacts and firefighting paraphernalia.
-The Chicago Architecture Center’s popular river cruises are always entertaining and informative thanks to the knowledgeable volunteer docents that will give you the inside scoop on new buildings like Jeannie Gang’s St. Regis Chicago and the Sable Hotel on Navy Pier.
+When it was built in 1936, the Fred A. Busse was the largest diesel-powered fireboat globally.
+Now the passenger vessel includes a miniature museum with artifacts and firefighting paraphernalia.
+The Chicago Architecture Center’s popular river cruises are always entertaining and informative, thanks to the knowledgeable volunteer docents that will give you the inside scoop on new buildings like Jeannie Gang’s St. Regis Chicago and the Sable Hotel on Navy Pier.

-Chicago’s beloved comedy club–where Tina Fey, Amy Poehler, and Dan Aykroyd got their starts–has been an institution for live comedy since 1959.
-After being closed due to the pandemic, Second City is reopening with two new improv shows: The Second City: Happy to Be Here and Safer, Shorter, and Still So Funny.
-The shows will be 60 minutes, with no intermission, and masks are required.
+Chicago’s beloved comedy club, where Tina Fey, Amy Poehler, and Dan Aykroyd got their start, has been an institution for live comedy since 1959.
+Second City holds a variety of cool shows like their improv Sunday brunch paired with food and mimosas or the weekly “Together at Last” performance, which pokes fun at the trying times of the pandemic.
+All theater patrons are required to show proof of vaccination.
 After the show, enjoy beer, bites, and bar games upstairs at Utopian Tailgate, a playful rooftop party-scape with super-sized Jenga, Plinko, and PutterBall.

-Navy Pier, Chicago’s treasured non-profit and lakefront destination, has officially reopened for guests to experience world-class attractions like the iconic Centennial Wheel and the thrilling new Drop Tower ride.
-Grab a drink and take in extraordinary views from Offshore Rooftop and Bar, North America’s largest rooftop venue.
-For a taste of Chicago’s famous cuisine, sweet treats, and craft cocktails, visit the nearly 70 local businesses on the Pier and support some of the city’s most beloved minority and women-owned establishments, such as Brown Sugar Bakery and Tiny Tavern.
+Take a ride on Navy Pier’s iconic Centennial Wheel or check out the thrilling new Drop Tower ride.
+Grab a drink and take in extraordinary views from the hip and swanky Offshore Rooftop and Bar, North America’s largest rooftop venue.
+For a taste of Chicago’s famous cuisine, sweet treats, and craft cocktails, visit the more than 70 local businesses on the Pier and support some of the city’s most beloved minority and women-owned establishments, like Brown Sugar Bakery and Tiny Tavern.
 For unique clothing and accessories inspired by Chicago’s diverse communities, browse through the Pier’s small, local retailers like Fashion Bazaar and Nakamol Chicago.
 Free summer programming includes outdoor fitness classes, live music, outdoor movie series, and summer fireworks every Wednesday and Saturday night through Labor Day weekend.

 Stroll the Historic Streets of Hyde Park

-Chicago’s Hyde Park neighborhood is home to the beautiful University of Chicago campus, the Frederick C. Robie House, Hyde Park Art Center, and its sprawling 57th St Beach, which welcomes visitors near and far every summer.
-The Midwest’s oldest juried Art Fair, the 57th St. Art Fair, takes place the first weekend in June.
-Stop for Southern American fare at Virtue Restaurant, where Chef Erick Williams serves up gizzards and gravy, BBQ pork steak, blackened catfish, and the most buttery grits.
+Chicago’s Hyde Park neighborhood is home to the beautiful University of Chicago campus, the Frederick C. Robie House, Hyde Park Art Center, and its sprawling 57th Street Beach, which welcomes visitors near and far every summer.
+Hyde Park Summer Fest, Silver Room Block Party, and the 57th Street Art Fair are neighborhood events that kick off what the locals like to call “Summertime Chi.”
+Check out the famed Valois restaurant for a quick breakfast with no frills, or stop by Virtue Restaurant, where award-winning Chef Erick Williams serves up gizzards and gravy, BBQ pork steak, blackened catfish, and the most buttery grits.